CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 **The evening rush hour peak is earlier for working women than working men.**

 While working men and women show similar travel patterns in the morning, working women show an earlier travel peak in the evening (~3 p.m. compared to ~6 p.m.).
-This is likely due to the larger share of women working part-time, about 25% of women but only 6% of men in Spain (data from 2011,  [European social statistics 2013](https://ec.europa.eu/eurostat/documents/3930297/5968986/KS-FP-13-001-EN.PDF/6952d836-7125-4ff5-a153-6ab1778bd4da)).
+This is likely due to the larger share of women working part-time, [about 25% of Spanish women but only 6% of Spanish men](https://ec.europa.eu/eurostat/documents/3930297/5968986/KS-FP-13-001-EN.PDF/6952d836-7125-4ff5-a153-6ab1778bd4da).
 This may also reflect the added burden of unpaid work that women have to balance (e.g. picking up children from school).

 {{< image-no-border